bjwo/bjwo.github.io/_posts/2019-09-09-EV6-Day7-Pochlarn-Vienna.md

 However, fortunately the Vienna hostel still had a bed available and were able to cancel the other one in Venice.

 I mostly spent the evening doing a complete laundry and drying cycle with all my stuff.
 I felt too tired (and I guess a little too old) to participate in the other hostel activities / drinking games.

-I slept in a fix booked five bed room, however didn't sleep well: With me, there was one mentally unstable person in the room, who stood up several times in the night started speaking to himself (even singing), pretending his umbrella was a sword, and kept turning the lights on.
+I slept in a fully booked five bed room, however didn't sleep well: With me, there was one mentally unstable person in the room, who stood up several times in the night started speaking to himself (even singing), pretending his umbrella was a sword, and kept turning the lights on.
 I had earplugs in and slept with a sleeping mask, but I still wasn't spared from this insanity.

 ## Photos